semarie/sysclean/README.md

                 PKG_DBDIR environment variable.

 # FILES
-     /etc/sysclean.ignore  Patterns to ignore from output.
+     /etc/sysclean.ignore  Files to ignore from output.
 One per line.
-The pattern format is the same as find(1) -path option.

 # EXAMPLES
      Obtain the list of outdated files (without used libraries from ports):